Ratification Date: 16/05/2025

 Clinical Threshold

-Tier 3 specialist weight management services can support access to intensive behavioural interventions, bariatric surgery, specialist psychological and dietetic support and the higher strength GLP-1 RAs treatment options, including Saxenda® (liraglutide) and Wegovy® (semaglutide).
+Tier 3 specialist weight management services can support access to intensive behavioural interventions, bariatric surgery, specialist psychological and dietetic support and the higher strength GLP-1 RAs treatment options, including Saxenda® (liraglutide), Wegovy® (semaglutide), and Mounjaro® (tirzepatide).

 Inclusions: